falicitt/Skio-Ting-Cake/README.md

 Full stack responsive e-commerce website for a local bakery

-New and improved versiom of the origional Skio Ting Cake writing in React and node.js.
+New and improved version of the origional Skio Ting Cake website written in React and node.js.